Please enter your name, email and zip code below to sign up!

 The Salvation Army of Niles works together with community organizations and services to meet the material and spiritual needs of individuals and families.
 Our goal is to provide supportive assistance to people facing crisis situations.
 Services is given without regard to race, sex, age or religion.

-An appointment is needed for Rent, Mortgage, and Utility Assistance, and there is specific information which is required when making an appointment.
-Food Assistance is available on Mondays, Wednesdays, Thursdays and Fridays with no appointment needed but specific information which is required (such as vaild state issued picture Id's (driver's license, passport, government issued ID, etc.).
+An appointment is needed for Rent, Mortgage, and Utility Assistance, and there is specific information which will be required when you make an appointment.
+Food Assistance is available between 1:00 pm to 3:00 pm on Mondays and Fridays, or 9:00 am to 11:00 am and 1:00 pm to 3:00 pm on Tuesdays and Thursdays and no appointment is needed, but there is specific information which is required (such as a valid Michigan picture ID or driver's license, passport, government issued ID, etc.).

-To make an appointment or for more information on the pantry assistance hours and information needed, please call between 8 am and 4:00 pm Monday through Friday at (269) 684-2660.
+To make an appointment for assistance or for more information on the the food pantry or any of our other programs, please call our office between 8:00 am and 4:00 pm Monday through Friday at (269) 684-2660.

 The word "assistance" describes this office because we are in the business of fulfilling people's needs, of being helpful, of addressing the person before us.
-The Salvation Army is known for generosity toward, and being present on the front lines, of the needy.
+The Salvation Army is known for generosity toward, and being present on the front lines with, the needy.
 We get many phone calls and visits from newcomers to the community who depend upon our guidance-where to go for which need, how to approach a housing issue.

 Rent and Mortgage assistance is available for those persons facing a potential eviction or foreclosure.
 The availability of assistance depends on the reliability of our own funding sources designated for this type of help.
-Eviction orders or foreclosure notices are always needed, if a past due notice is available.
+A written or printed eviction or foreclosure notice or a past due notice will be needed.